 Gregory K. Hunt, FAIA, Founding Dean and Professor of Architecture, 2008; M.Arch, Columbia University, 1968.
 Frank Lloyd Wright, European and American Modernism (Architecture).

-Maria MacDonald, Assistant Professor of Interior Architecture/Design, 2006; M.A., Marywood University, 2006; Exploration of sustainable design as it concerns Architecture and Interior Design.
+Maria MacDonald, Assistant Professor of Interior Architecture/Design, 2006; M.A., Marywood University, 2006; Applications in Sustainable Design, Applications in Architecture and Interior Design.

 Matthew Mindrup, Assistant Professor of Architecture, 2009; Ph.D., Virginia Tech, 2007.
 Phenomenology and Architecture, architectural history and theory: implications of the making and use of models in the design process, phenomenology (Architecture).